Configuring CORS for Cross-Domain Applications in digiRunner

 2. Handling Standard CORS Headers (Methods, Credentials, Origin)

-digiRunner acts as a passthrough for CORS headers sent by your backend API.
-You do not need to configure these inside digiRunner's UI; instead, ensure your backend API returns them directly in its response. digiRunner will forward these headers to the browser, even for preflight OPTIONS requests.
+digiRunner passes through CORS headers sent by your backend API.
+You do not need to configure these in digiRunner’s UI; ensure your backend API returns them in its response. digiRunner will forward these headers to the browser, including for preflight OPTIONS requests.

 • Access-Control-Allow-Credentials: If your frontend sends cookies (credentials: 'include'), your backend must return true.

-• Access-Control-Allow-Origin: Your backend should specify the allowed origin.
+• Access-Control-Allow-Origin: Your backend must specify the allowed origin.

-• Important: If Allow-Credentials is true, you cannot use the wildcard * for the Origin header.
+Important: If Access-Control-Allow-Credentials is true, you cannot use the wildcard * for the Origin header.

 3. Security Best Practices & System Parameters

-For enhanced security against CSRF, XSS, and Host Injection attacks, you can fine-tune CORS behavior via the Admin Console under System Config > Setting:
+To enhance security against CSRF, XSS, and Host Injection attacks, fine-tune CORS behavior via the Admin Console under System Config > Setting:

-• DGR_HOST_HEADER: Validates the Host header to prevent injection attacks.
-(Default: *) .
+Validates the Host header to prevent injection attacks (Default: *)

 Last updated